8 Signs of Hypergrace Churches

 Charisma Magazine recently published an article entitled “8 signs of hyper-grace churches.”
-Using words like “decline” and “distorted” and “sexually immoral” the article argued that churches built on the message of “free grace” are part of a “dangerous trend” that needs to be opposed and confronted.
+(Update: The article has been removed, but you can find it on the WayBack Machine.)
+Using words like “decline” and “distorted” and “sexually immoral” the article argued that churches built on the message of free grace are part of a dangerous trend that needs to be opposed and confronted.

-Honestly, for spouting such libelous nonsense it’s a wonder Charisma Magazine hasn’t been sued into bankruptcy.
+Honestly, for spouting such nonsense it’s a wonder Charisma Magazine hasn’t been sued into bankruptcy!
 That they haven’t surely speaks to the good grace and patience of those they slander.

 So what’s the problem?